Non-Bayesian Parametric Missing-Mass Estimation: Simulations

-In Figs. \ref{iteration1} and \ref{iteration2}, we compare the missing-mass bias and the mmMSE of the Laplace estimator and the proposed Fisher-scoring estimators that are obtained after $1-5$ iterations, as appear in \eqref{CRB_equality_estimator} with $\psi=\frac{1}{N}$, and are initialized by the Laplace estimator.
-Thus, these estimators are based on the proposed mmCCRB, which is evaluated numerically, as described in Subsection \ref{Laplace_Turing_bound}.
-It can be seen that the proposed Fisher-scoring method improves the performance the missing-mass bias and the mmMSE of the Laplace estimator.
-In addition, the proposed method is consistent in the sense that by using more iterations we obtain better estimators.
-Thus, the proposed mmCCRB is also a way to improve existing estimators of the missing mass.
+In Figs. \ref{iteration1} and \ref{iteration2}, we compare the missing-mass bias and the mmMSE of the Laplace estimator and the estimators that are obtained after $1-5$ iterations of the proposed missing-mass Fisher-scoring method in Algorithm \ref{NR} with initialization by the Laplace estimator.
+We set $\psi^{(k)}=\frac{1}{N}$, $\forall k\geq 1$ in Algorithm \ref{NR}.
+It can be seen that the proposed missing-mass Fisher-scoring method reduces the missing-mass bias and the mmMSE of the Laplace estimator.
+In addition, the proposed method is consistent in the sense that by using more iterations, we obtain better estimators.
+These results demonstrate that the proposed mmCCRB can be used to further improve the performance of existing estimators of the missing mass.